Skip to main content

 Final thoughts

-It's natural to be nervous during your first week as a manager.
+It's natural to be nervous during your first week as a new manager.
 Rather than trying to adopt a persona or shaking things up for the sake of it, however, it's better to be honest and upfront with your team right from the start.

 Ask plenty of questions and really listen to what your team has to say.
 Talk to them about any problems they've been having, and find out what they think works well in the business before making any significant changes.

 Your team will be looking to you to prove yourself as a worthy leader, sure, but they'll also be anxious to know whether they can trust you as a person.
-Keep those channels of communication open and make a conscious effort to play by the same rules that you set for everyone else — it's hard not to respect the boss that integrates with their team rather than constantly hovering above it.
+Keep those channels of communication open and make a conscious effort to play by the same rules that you set for everyone else — it's hard not to respect the boss who integrates with their team rather than constantly hovering above it.

 Good luck!